Eschatologue/CM_wiki/docs/gameplay/resources.md

 ### Using Spell Slots

-As per new One D&D rules, on a turn, you can expend only one spell slot to cast a spell.
+As per new One D&D rules, ^^on a turn, you can expend only one spell slot^^ to cast a spell.
 This rule means you can't for example, cast a spell by expending spell slot from a class feature as an :rsc-action: **Action** and another one using a :rsc-bonus-action: **Bonus Action** on the same turn.

+!!! tip "Spell Slot-less Spells"

   If you have the abilty to cast a spell without expending a spell slot (Warlock's Mystic Arcanum or Star Druid Guiding Bolts), you can cast those spell and can still cast another spell by expending a spell slot.
 All other rules of spellcasting still apply.

 To cast a spell, a character must expend a :rsc-spell-slot: **Spell Slot** of the spell's level or higher.
 Each spellcasting class's :rsc-spell-slot: **Spell Slots** are unique to that class.
 For instance, a character cannot use a druid :rsc-spell-slot: **Spell Slot** to cast a wizard spell when multiclassing.
 To cast a spell, the character must use a :rsc-spell-slot: **Spell Slot** available to the class from which the spell originates.

-!!! tip "Pact Magic Spell Slots"

 This restriction does not apply to Warlock :rsc-spell-slot: **Spell Slots**.
 A warlock :rsc-spell-slot: **Spell Slot** can be used to cast a spell from any class even if that spell does not belong to the warlock class, provided that the character know and can cast the spell.
 Does not work in reverse however, you can't cast a warlock spell using a wizard :rsc-spell-slot: **Spell Slot**.

 ### Recovery of Spell Slots